SimeonHristov99/leetcode_patterns/README.md

 ## Task 1 (Contains Duplicate)

-Given an integer array nums, return `true` if any value appears at least twice in the array, and return `false` if every element is distinct.
+Given an integer array `nums` return `true` if any value appears at least twice in the array, and return `false` if every element is distinct.

 Example: